qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 * :guilabel:`Tile size` if you want to set tile sizes (e.g., 256x256)
   to split up the WMS request into multiple requests.
 * The :guilabel:`Request step size`
-* The :guilabel:`Feature limit for GetFeatureInfo` defines the maximum number of GetFeatureInfo results from the server.
+* The :guilabel:`Maximum number of GetFeatureInfo results` from the server

 * Each WMS layer can be presented in multiple CRSs, depending on the capability of the WMS server.
 If you select a WMS from the list, a field with the default projection provided by the web server appears.
 Press the : |setProjection| :sup:`Select CRS` widget to replace the default projection of the WMS with another CRS supported by the WMS server.

-* A dialog similar to the one shown in :numref:`figure_projection_custom` will appear.
+  A dialog similar to the one shown in :numref:`figure_projection_custom` will appear.
   The main difference with the WMS version of the dialog is that only those CRSs supported by the WMS server will be shown.